gurenicim/WhoKnowsBetterPublic/README.md

 1. History Page
 2. LeaderBoard
 3. Advanced search Query
-4.LeaderBoards and stats will be reset by a batch program weekly
+4. LeaderBoards and stats will be reset by a batch program weekly

 Enjoy...